micmejia/bible-dump/NKJV/Numbers/Num 6.md

 and the priest shall offer one as a sin offering and _the_ other as a burnt offering, and make atonement for him, because he sinned in regard to the corpse; and he shall sanctify his head that same day.

 ###### 12
-He shall consecrate to the Lord the days of his separation, and bring a male lamb in its first year as a trespass offering; but the former days shall be [^d]lost, because his separation was defiled.
+He shall consecrate to the Lord the days of his separation, and bring a male lamb in its first year as a trespass offering; but the former days shall be lost, because his separation was defiled.

 ###### 13
 'Now this _is_ the law of the Nazirite: When the days of his separation are fulfilled, he shall be brought to the door of the tabernacle of meeting.